 Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for [insert if plan has cost-sharing: our share of the cost of] your care

 This section is about your benefits for medical care and services.
 These benefits are described in Chapter 4 of this booklet: Benefits Chart (what is covered [insert if plan has cost-sharing: and what you pay]).
 To keep things simple, we generally refer to “medical care coverage” or “medical care” in the rest of this section, instead of repeating “medical care or treatment or services” every time.
+The term “medical care” includes medical items and services as well as Medicare Part B prescription drugs.
+In some cases, different rules apply to a request for a Part B prescription drug.
+In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.

 This section tells what you can do if you are in any of the five following situations: